Main Content

 example

-addCustomBasemap(basemapName,mbtilesFilename) adds the custom basemap specified by mbtilesFilename, an MBTiles file containing raster or vector map tiles.
-You can use the basemap in future MATLAB sessions, provided the MBTiles file is still on the same path as when you add it.
+addCustomBasemap(basemapName,mbtilesFilename) adds a custom basemap from an MBTiles file containing raster or vector map tiles.
+You can use the basemap in future MATLAB sessions, provided the MBTiles file is still on the same path as when you add it. (since R2022a)

 Web maps do not support custom basemaps created from MBTiles files.